 From the return figures above, it’s clear that long-term bond funds can sometimes provide the type of gains associated with higher-risk asset classes, such as small-cap stocks.
 The reason for this is that when bond yields fall, longer-term issues generally provide the best performance.
 As a result, 2011 was the perfect environment for these funds: during the course of the year, the yield on the 10-year note plunged from 3.31% to 1.87% as its price rose.
 (Keep in mind, prices and yields move in opposite directions.)

 Long-term bond funds can, therefore, be an excellent trading vehicle, but not necessarily the best investment.
 This is particularly true for bond investors, who are usually looking to collect income and minimize volatility.
 Unfortunately, these funds have volatility in spades.

-Take the one-week period from March 7 – March 14, 2012.
-During this time, investors sold U.S. Treasuries with reckless abandon in response to mounting evidence of improving economic growth.
+Take the one-week period from March 7–14, 2012.
+During this time, investors sold U.S. Treasurys with reckless abandon in response to mounting evidence of improving economic growth.
 In this short interval, the fund mentioned above, EDV, returned -7.18%.
 Most bond investors would consider such a return a bad year, but this meltdown took only a week.
 Be aware of the downside risks if you’re considering an investment in a long-term bond fund.

 Keep in mind, also, that the risk-and-return characteristics of a long-term bond fund will be affected by its underlying holdings.
-A long-term fund that invests in asset classes with higher credit risk, such as lower-rated corporates and high yield bonds (otherwise known as junk bonds), may have greater risk than one which focuses on lower-risk market segments, such as AAA-rated bonds and, above all, short-term Treasuries.
+A long-term fund that invests in asset classes with higher credit risk, such as lower-rated corporates and high yield bonds (otherwise known as junk bonds), may have greater risk than one that focuses on lower-risk market segments, such as AAA-rated bonds and, above all, short-term Treasurys.